-November is Native American Heritage Month.
-While we believe that Native American heritage should be celebrated throughout the year, this month provides a good opportunity to reflect on the central role that Native peoples and activists play in the climate fight.
+October 9th is Indigenous Peoples’ Day in the United States.
+While we believe that indigenous American heritage should be celebrated and elevated throughout the year, this specific day provides a good opportunity to reflect on the central role that Native peoples and activists play in the climate fight.

 Why is it important to recognize Native and Indigenous activists?